frvgmxntx/dxts/README.md

 <h1 align="center"> ✨ Screenshots ✨ </h1>

-> go on, but don't stare for too long! 🐍.
+> don't stare for too long or you may be turned to stone! 🐍.

 <h1 align="center"> ✨ Thank You Section ✨ </h1>